Chechnya, Dagestan and Russia’s Deep South

 Overnight in Grozny.

-After a morning exploring Grozny and the modernist mosque in Argun, we will head again into the mountains of Chechnya.
-Taking lunch at the village of Vedano before staying the night at the lake of Kezanoy Am – right on the Dagestan border.
+After a morning exploring Grozny and the modernist mosque in Argun, we will head again into the mountains of Chechnya staying the night at the lake of Kezanoy Am – right on the Dagestan border.
 The lake was used in soviet times as a high altitude training lake for Olympic rowers.

 Overnight in Kezanoy Am at a Hotel

-Following an early start, we will cross over the border into our final republic, Dagestan, where we will take a drive through the mountains.
-Stopping for lunch at the village of Gunib.
+We will cross over the border into our final republic, Dagestan, where we will take a drive through the mountains.
+Stopping for photos and lunch en route.
+We will overnight at the village of Gunib.
 This village is set on a high plateau and the natural fortress saw the final stand of the legendary Imam Shamil after his 30-year fight against Tsarist troops in the 19th century.
-We will then drive on to Makhachkala.

 Overnight in Makhachkala